pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/reviewer4.md

 Thanks for reconsidering ALE plots in this study.
 We are aware that ALE plots are hard to interpret and not the main focus of this study.
 That is why we discussed them only briefly in the manuscript and put the figure into the appendix.
-We would prefer to keep them in the manuscript to make readers aware of their existence and advantages in such situations, possibly leading to more studies making use of ALE plots in a more prominent way.
+However, we would prefer to keep them in the manuscript to make readers aware of their existence and advantages in such situations, possibly leading to more studies making use of ALE plots in a more prominent way.

 > - You mention problems with low defoliation levels, but in practical terms these are the most important for early detection of a disease.
 Consider to sub-divide your sample in high and low defoliation levels and investigate on the detection rates, since to has some value for later application.

+Thanks for discussing the issue of low defoliation levels in this study.
 The problems we refer to relate to the lack of observations with a small defoliation value across most plots.
-By only having low defoliation values in one plot, the fitted models which predict on Laukiz2 (the plot with the most low defoliation values) will likely make poor predictions.
+Due to the existence of low defoliation values in only one plot, the fitted models on all other plots, which predict on Laukiz2 (the plot with the most low defoliation values), will likely make poor predictions because they lack training data with low defoliation values.
-Given the overall sample and that we want to build a general model to predict defoliation, we do not think that this suggestion would enhance our analysis.
+Because we aim to fit general models that span across all defoliation values, we would not be able to conduct the desired analyses and discussions by splitting the dataset in subsets containing only low or high defoliation values.
+In addition we would need to justify at which defoliation rate the data would be split.
+Moreover this would double the amount of datasets and hence the models to be fitted which would result in an unfeasible benchmark matrix setting.

 > - V.E: You should at least mention that a multi-temporal data-set might have a huge advantage + the SWIR bands are missing, which are mentioned in the body of literature of forest diseases as highly important.

 Thanks for discussing the importance of the sensors wavelength range.
 We agree that bands in the SWIR region could help in this study and in general when working with vegetation data.
 A multi-temporal dataset consisting of matching RS and ground-truth information might also help to enhance the performance of models in such scenarios, especially if different phenology stages are included.
-We have added a paragraph which discussed this shortcoming in section "Data Quality", thanks for mentioning!
+We have added a paragraph which discussed this shortcoming in section "Data Quality":

+"The available hyperspectral data covered a wavelength between 400 nm and 1000 nm.
+Hence, the wavelength range of the shortwave infrared (SWIR) region is not covered in this study.
+Given that this wavelength range is often used in forest health studies \cite{hais2019}, e.g. when calculating the \ac{NDMI} index \cite{gao1996}, this marks a clear limitation of the dataset at hand."

 > Last point: I do not state all small points I noted down, because this is almost impossible in an already fully formatted manuscript.
 Please provide next time a single-columned manuscript with a clear line numbering to make a reference in the text possible!